ScienceFlightPlanner/grd2stream/README.md

 1. Click the grd2stream icon in the QGIS toolbar
 2. If this is your first run, allow the plugin to install required dependencies (Linux/macOS only)
 3. Select two raster layers:
-   - First raster: X-component velocity grid
+   - First raster: X component data
-   - Second raster: Y-component velocity grid
+   - Second raster: Y component data
 4. Configure parameters or load a saved preset
 5. Choose a method to select the seed point (map click or manual coordinates)
-6. The plugin will calculate the flowline and add it as a vector layer to your project
+6. The plugin will calculate the flowline & add it as a vector layer to your project

 ## ⚙️ Parameters